maxluo0117/gis_dataset_dealing_note-1_co2_raster_downscaling/README.md

 ### Step 0 — Parameter Settings
 In this step, global parameters are defined, including the **city name**, **raster path**, **fishnet boundary**, **road network layers**, and **road weights**.

-Different road types are assigned specific weights based on their estimated contribution to traffic emissions:
+The road weight was calculated as the average of the weights for various vehicle types on different road classifications, as provided in Reference [1] :
 | Road Type | Weight |
 | :--- | :--- |
 | **Highway** | `0.1933` |